thermotools/thermopack/addon/pycThermopack/README.md

 # Prerequisites

 Before you build (and possibly install) pycThermopack, make sure that you have compiled thermopack using the provides Makefiles or Visual Studio solution files.
 Compiling using GNU/Intel (Linux) or Intel (Windows) FORTRAN should be straight forward.
-If you prefer another compiler, you will need to tweake the get_platform_specifics method in thermo.py to get the module exports correct.
+If you prefer another compiler, you will need to tweak the get_platform_specifics method in thermo.py to get the module exports correct.
 These exports are compiler dependent.

-To use pycThermopack you need to have `numpy` available.
-It is also recommended to install `matploblib`.
+pycThermopack requires `numpy` and optionally `matplotlib` for plotting.

 # Installation

 ## Linux

 To prepare pycThermopack, a `libthermopack.so` file must be copied to the pyctp folder.
 This is done as follows:

 ```sh
 # Either